DennisKontic/whoami/README.md

 ### **🎯 Professional Goal**

-With a wide plethora of experience and certifications, I have become very accustomed to the tactical demands of the technical world.
-So my goal now is to leverage my background in cybersecurity to **secure enterprise environments against sophisticated threats.**
+With a wide range of experience and certifications, I have become very accustomed to the tactical demands of the technical world.
+My goal now is to leverage my background in cybersecurity to **secure enterprise environments against sophisticated threats.**

 <br>